 Filing an Application

-Completed applications or annual certifications must be filed with the Department of Finance by April 15, 2013.
-In the event that hospitilization or medical illness prevents the applicant from submitting an application by the April 15 due date, late applications will be accepted up to June 15.
+Completed applications or annual certifications must normally be filed with the Department of Finance by April 15, 2021.
+In the event that hospitalization or medical illness prevents the applicant from submitting an application by the April 15 due date, late applications will be accepted up to June 17.

-Any resident wishing to receive an application by mail should contact one of the following offices:
+Any resident wishing to receive an application by mail should contact:

 Proration of Vehicle Tax Relief

 An individual who changes vehicles during a year (such as trading in an old vehicle for a new one) may receive tax relief on the new vehicle for the remainder of the tax year during which the qualified participant meets the requirements of tax relief.

 The City Code requires that applicants who qualify for tax relief notify Discovery & Collections in the event of any financial changes or the death of the applicant during 2020 that affects their eligibility status.
 Examples of changes that need to be reported include: (a) Change of residence; (b) Sale of the qualified vehicle; (c) The death of the applicant(s); or (d) Changes in income or assets.

 Changes in income, financial worth, ownership of the qualified vehicle, or other factors occurring during the year for which tax relief is sought that affect the applicant’s eligibility status may adjust or eliminate any tax relief for the remainder of the tax year.
 Tax relief granted up to the date of any change that has affected the taxpayer’s eligibility for this program is not affected.

 Application assistance is available by phone or email at:

 In person application assistance is available from 9 a.m. to 2 p.m., Tuesdays and Thursdays, at: